Entanglement bounds on the performance of quantum computing architectures: Abstract

 \section{Abstract}

-There are many possible architectures for future quantum computers that designers will need to choose between.
+There are many possible architectures of qubit connectivity that designers of future quantum computers will need to choose between.
 However, the process of evaluating a particular connectivity graph's performance as a quantum architecture can be difficult.
-In this paper, we establish a connection between a quantity known as the isoperimetric number and a lower bound on the time required to create highly entangled states.
-The metric we propose counts resources based on the use of two-qubit unitary operations, while allowing for arbitrarily fast measurements and classical feedback.
-We describe how these results can be applied to the evaluation of the hierarchical architecture proposed in Phys.\ Rev.\ A 98, 062328 (2018).
-We also show that the time-complexity bound we place on the creation of highly-entangled states can be saturated up to a multiplicative factor logarithmic in the number of qubits.
+In this paper, we show that a quantity known as the isoperimetric number establishes a lower bound on the time required to create highly entangled states.
+This metric we propose counts resources based on the use of two-qubit unitary operations, while allowing for arbitrarily fast measurements and classical feedback.
+We use this metric to evaluate the hierarchical architecture proposed by A.\ Bapat \textit{et al.} [Phys.\ Rev.\ A \textbf{98}, 062328 (2018)], and find it to be a promising alternative to the conventional grid architecture.
+We also show that the lower bound that this metric places on the creation time of highly entangled states can be saturated with a constructive protocol, up to a factor logarithmic in the number of qubits.